pywinrt/pywinrt/docs/types.rst

 - Type names remain as ``CapitalizedWords``.
 - Constants, such as enum members are converted to ``UPPER_CASE_WITH_UNDERSCORES``.
+- Namespaces are converted to ``lowercasewithoutunderscores``.
-- All other identifiers are converted to ``lower_case_with_underscores`` (namespaces, fields, properties, methods, events, etc.).
+- All other identifiers are converted to ``lower_case_with_underscores`` (fields, properties, methods, events, etc.).
+- If an identifier is a Python keyword, an underscore is appended to the name.

 .. _PEP8 naming conventions: https://peps.python.org/pep-0008/#naming-conventions